Firstly, what is classed as a "crack"?

 If someone first releases a PAL (or NTSC) only game, they get the first release points for doing just that, releasing it as first.
 If another group PAL/NTSC fixes the same game after the "first release", they will NOT take away the points of the first release, but instead still get fixing points, as that is all they have really done, NTSC fix, the real first release came earlier.

-This rule only applies to complete games, previews do not need to be NTSC fixed, however nothing is wrong with doing so either.
+This rule only applies to full games.
+Previews do not need to be NTSC fixed; however, nothing is wrong with doing so either but there won't be any points allocated to NTSC/PAL fixed previews.

-The old rules gave a group 6 months to release a 100% NTSC fix of a PAL only or non-100% working crack (e.g. bugged crack, trainer or something introduced by the cracker or a in-game bug not addressed in the original first release).
+The old rules gave a group 6 months to release a 100% NTSC fix of a PAL only or non-100% NTSC/PAL working crack (e.g. bugged crack, trainer or something introduced by the cracker).
 In modern times, the C64 game has moved up a level in graphic formats and loader routines, which has made NTSC fixing more into RECODING and general bug fixing a lot more difficult, which of course results in more time needed.
-Now groups have a total of 12 months exactly from the first release or non-100% NTSC/PAL fix to do a 100% NTSC or bug fix and claim the points.
+Now groups have a total of 12 months exactly from the first release or non-100% NTSC/PAL fix to do a 100% fix and claim the points.
+Outside this period, the group can still do the fix.
+It will still be recognised.
+But no points will be awarded.

 The 24 hour rule

-This applies when two or more groups who either 'first release' the same game simultaneously.
+This applies when two or more groups who either 'first release' the same game simultaneously on to a counted BBS.
 Or two or more groups NTSC/PAL fix the same game and release it simultaneously.

 When a group uploads a title into the site's incoming/games/new/www directory that had already been released before.
 The group have 5 points deducted from their total.
-If group AAA first release a game, and over 24 hours later group BBB release the same game, then BBB gets minus points, if group CCC release the same game again, then they get minus seven points.
-RE-RE-RELEASING has to be dealt with in a harsh way and WILL be.
+If group AAA first release a game, and over 24 hours later group BBB release the same game, then BBB gets five minus points, if group CCC release the same game again, then they get minus seven points.

 Games that are released in any other language other than ENGLISH will not receive any points.
 This only applies to full games.
 If a game is translated it receives an extra point on the top of the first release or NTSC/PAL import points.
 If the game also has graphics which were redrawn from another language into the ENGLISH language, this will also get an extra point.
 Some games may contain some small amount of non-English text, this could be in an external file to the game.
 If the text is considered not necessary to play the game properly, then it does not need to be translated.